'The Donut King' is a sweet story with surprising fillings

 There's a lovely side story in the film about how Ted, a very impoverished high schooler, wooed his wife-to-be, who was at the time the daughter of a high-ranking official.
 Ted's fearlessness in the romantic realm would become the key ingredient of both his success and his demise (i.e., business-wise -- Ted is still alive).

-Indeed, Ted was a multimillionaire by the mid-80s, rubbing shoulders with prominent Republicans (including Ronald Reagan), and living the high life in a US$2 million mansion with an elevator, pool and a boat dock.
+Indeed, Ted was a multimillionaire by the mid-'80s, rubbing shoulders with prominent Republicans (including Ronald Reagan), and living the high life in a US$2-million mansion with an elevator, pool and a boat dock.
 The family travelled the world: "We had parties all the time," recalls his daughter.

 Then, it all came to an end.